AKJ21/emlo_assignment6/README.md

 `python3 gradio.py`

 To run the application inside docker:
-- Build docker image with "`docker build --tag vit-gradio .`"
+- Build docker image with "`docker build --tag vit-gradio:latest .`"
-- Run the built image: "`docker run --rm -it vit-gradio`"
+- Run the built image: "`docker run --rm -it -p 8080:8080 vit-gradio:latest`"

 Open `localhost:8080` to start playing with the app.

+You can either select an image from local, or you may use one of the sample images given in UI.

 ## Group Members:
 - Aman Jaipuria